jcferaud/JCF-Super-Resolution/README.md

 Make sure to rebuild the esrgan_generator35_56_45.pth file before running the above command.
 More details can be found in the readme.md file in the model-esrgan directory.

-Make sure also to install the required libraries listed in the requirements.txt file
+Make sure also to install the required libraries listed in the requirements.txt file.

-Verify that all necessary libraries, including torch and torchvision, are installed.

 Best regards.